chengxie90/velonaut/README.md

 ## Directory Structure
 ```
 ./game
-	Game assets and binary
+	Game assets, and binaries for each platforms and build configurations
 ./lib
-	Precompiled 3rd party libs
+	Precompiled 3rd party libs and headers
 ./cmake
 	CMake files for finding libraries
 ./src/engine
 	Engine source code, now compiled to a static library
 ./src/game
 	Game source code, now compiled to a binary at ./game.
-	In the future this directory can be removed if the engine is fully data-driven
+	In the future this directory can be removed if the engine becomes fully data-driven
 ./asset
-	Can be used to store raw game assets in the future.
+	Can be used to store raw game assets, like Maya files, in the future.

 ```